molanipekun/mariamaflexionreview/README.md

 * Maven and Spring Boot Documentation
 * Test command line interface
 * Enable an overall http interceptor in angular app for proper network handling
+* Add a storage method via a configuration